kitnil/awesome/README.md

 - [YalpStore](https://github.com/yeriomin/YalpStore) - Download apks from Google Play Store
 - [Fast-Android-Networking](https://github.com/amitshekhariitbhu/Fast-Android-Networking) - 🚀 A Complete Fast Android Networking Library that also supports HTTP/2 🚀
 - [nextcloud-notes](https://github.com/stefan-niedermann/nextcloud-notes) - ✎ Android client for Nextcloud Notes app.
-- [multivnc](https://github.com/bk138/multivnc) - MultiVNC is a cross-platform Multicast-enabled VNC viewer using wxWidgets and libvncclient .
-It runs on Unix, Mac OS X and Windows.
-Features include support for most encodings, ZeroConf service discovery and a seamless edge control mode á la x2vnc.
-There also is a mobile (Android) version with a different feature set available.
 - [java8-tutorial](https://github.com/winterbe/java8-tutorial) - Modern Java - A Guide to Java 8
 - [connectbot](https://github.com/connectbot/connectbot) - ConnectBot is the first SSH client for Android.
 - [Bastillion](https://github.com/bastillion-io/Bastillion) - Bastillion is a web-based SSH console that centrally manages administrative access to systems.
 Web-based administration is combined with management and distribution of user's public SSH keys.